bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 - Four sets of goblin ears are collected
 - Team returns to Diamond Defense and Surplus
 	- Diamond impressed with results, pays the 100cr bounty on the ears
-	- Diamond tells them that if they want to talk to Jabraxa, then go to Mama Fats on Level-21
+	- Diamond tells them that if they want to talk to Jabaxa, then go to Mama Fats on Level-21 and *passPhrase*
-- Head back to the Ring area for celebratory drinks and a good night's sleep
+- Head back to the Ring area for celebratory drinks (50cr from party fund) and a good night's sleep

 ## Mama Fats

+Everyone catches up on sleep and its almost noon before they have gathered to go check out Mama Fats.
+They reach Level-21 without incident.
+The area is the crowded, run-down lower half of Absalom Station.
+The surrounding neighborhood is low-end, but not quite a slum.
+- Redacted recognizes and points out the graffiti on the walls as gang tags marking this as territory of the Level 21 Crew.

+The bodega is clean, and a female halfling greets them.
+The team orders some lunch (15gp from party fund)
+- Gereon sweet talks her from indifferent to friendly
+- After lunch, Redacted uses the code phrase that Diamond provided them.
+Mama Fats becomes suspicious, but then tells the team to come back tomorrow at 3 pm.

+Team has downtime for the rest of the day

+### Meeting Jabaxa

+The team shows back up a Mama Fats at the appointed time.
+They are escorted to a room in the back of the bodega, where the gang’s leader, Jabaxa, waits for them along with two of his gang members.
+Gereon and Redacted greet him politely and the ysoki invites them to have a seat.
+He then pours out a shot of bathtub moonshine for each of them as a gesture of hospitality before asking them their business.
+- Redacted provides a brief summary of their investigation
+- Jabaxa  flatly denies that his crew killed Duravor Kreel (they don’t even know who he was) and blames the murder on the Downside Kings.
+He claims that it was the Kings who started the shootout in Docking Bay 94, as well; his crew was there only to oppose them.

+Gereon and Taraea succeed at diplomatically improving his attitude (eventually to helpful)
+- another round of drinks and swapping some stories

+Jabaxa tells the team about the nightclub, Fusion Queen, that the Downside Kings use as a front for their illegal activities.
+- His gang can't be directly involved or a full-blown gangwar could be incited, which would put the citizens of Level-21 in danger.